illusio666/employee_attrition_analysis/README.md

 The dataset contained no personally identifiable data and so that did not need to be anonymised.
 In the event that this same data were taken from a live HR system, there would be a preparatory exercise to remove any personally identifiable data (name, staff number,address, phone number, etc) to conduct analysis, albeit those details would be needed when running the model at a later date to identify staff at risk of attrition.

-There would be a real-world consideration when it comes to identify potential leavers and deploying a retention strategy aimed at those groups:
+There would be a real-world consideration when it comes to identifying potential leavers and deploying a retention strategy aimed at those groups:

 - potential preferential treatment of subsets of employees (training plans, pay reviews, etc)
 - retention strategy may not be in line with the employee's best interest